 Where will Lapland Manchester be located?

-The new Lapland Manchester site, due to be set at Capesthorne Hall, in the village of Siddington, Cheshire, just over an hour from Manchester city centre by car or public transport.
-The site will span an impressive 173,131.66 square metres, with an expected capacity to welcome over 178,000 guests – similar to the visitor numbers at the original site in 2023.
+The new Lapland Manchester site, set at Capesthorne Hall, in the village of Siddington, Cheshire, is just over an hour from Manchester city centre by car or public transport.
+The site spans an impressive 173,131.66 square metres, with an expected capacity to welcome over 178,000 guests – similar to the visitor numbers at the original site in 2023.

 The address of the site is Capesthorne Hall, Congleton Road, Siddington, Cheshire, SK11 9JY.